How To Train Your Husky Puppy Like a Pro

 “Stay” and “Come” are other essential commands you should teach your husky to ensure the safety of them and others.
 You don’t want your husky charging at a new person trying to greet them, and the goal is to have them be as calm as possible.

 Plus, if they are ever off-leash, they need to know the “Come” command so that they don’t run off and get themselves lost.
-Just in case, keeping a One Pet ID current with your information is always a smart bet.

 Give your pet the personlaized care.
 Get the app!